drogatkin/music-barrel/README.md

 Features set

-1. auto scan local and remote storage for music file and store them in database with separated type, quality, year, genre, album, artist, composer, song, duration, tags, and original location
+1. Auto scan local and remote storage for music file and store them in database with separated type, quality, year, genre, album, artist, composer, song, duration, tags, and original location
 2. Manually adding directories or songs in the database above